wangpin34/pet-shop-vue/README.md

 # Pet Shop

-The sample project https://trufflesuite.com/guides/pet-shop/ makes a great job, however, there are still a couple of points could be improved. e.g. small app.js, typescript, etc.
+The sample project https://trufflesuite.com/guides/pet-shop/ makes a great job, however, there are still several points could be improved. e.g. small app.js, typescript, etc.

 I rewrite the sample for me and others who like to try the development of dapp.
 This app shows out the following features: